Cancer Research UK logo.

 Having radiotherapy for nasal and paranasal sinus cancer

-Radiotherapy uses high energy x-rays to treat nasal and parnasal sinus cancer cells.
-You have the treatment in the hospital radiotherapy department.
+Radiotherapy uses high energy x-rays to treat nasal and paranasal sinus cancer cells.
+You might have radiotherapy treatment on its own, with chemotherapy, after surgery or to relieve symptoms.

 When you might have radiotherapy